Power Transformations of Relative Count Data as a Shrinkage Problem: Preliminaries

 Instead of maximizing the likelihood over $\boldsymbol{\theta}$, we can now maximize the posterior to obtain the best parameter estimate\footnote{Alternatively, we could take the expectation value of $\boldsymbol{\theta}$ with respect to its posterior.}.
 Inserting (\ref{expo2}), the posterior (\ref{Bayes}) evaluates to

 where $p(\boldsymbol{r}\mid\boldsymbol{\alpha})$ is the normalizing integral in the denominator of (\ref{Bayes}).
 Seeing this as an exponential family, we note that the parameter and the random variables have exchanged their roles.
-The prior can be written as a new base measure now, while the new free energy is given by $\log{p(\boldsymbol{r}\mid\boldsymbol{\alpha})}$.\\ A prior that has the same functional form as the resulting posterior is called a conjugate prior.
+The prior can be written as a new base measure now, while the new free energy is given by $\log p(\boldsymbol{r}\mid\boldsymbol{\alpha})$.\footnote{{To explain the extra term $-n\psi(\boldsymbol{\theta})$ in this picture, $n$ and $-\psi(\boldsymbol{\theta})$ can be considered extra components of the vectors $\boldsymbol{n}$ and $\boldsymbol{\theta}$, respectively.}}\\ A prior that has the same functional form as the resulting posterior is called a conjugate prior.
 Using a conjugate prior makes closed-form solutions of the posterior possible.
-The general form of the conjugate prior for an exponential family is well known, but it is instructive to obtain it as follows.
-As it has to coincide with the form of the posterior, we copy the functional form of (\ref{posterior}) and obtain a $D$-parameter conjugate prior as
+The general form of the conjugate prior for an exponential family is well known \cite{Diaconis}, but it is instructive to obtain it as follows.
+We copy the functional form of (\ref{posterior}) and obtain a $D$-parameter conjugate prior as

 where $\pi_0$ is a base measure, $f_k$ is a sufficient statistic of the $k$-th hyperparameter, and $\chi$ the normalization.
 With this, the posterior (\ref{posterior}) becomes